eniodev/sockets-python/README.md

 # sokets-python
-this is a boilerplate for soket implementation with python(serve -> client)
+this is a boilerplate for soket implementation with python(server -> client)